Several factors affect timing, value and efficiency

 Of course, it’s rare to have just one reason for trading your aircraft.
 Timing and consequences depend on many factors.
 This list is designed to help you look at all of the issues in order to make the best, most responsible decision and one that’s ultimately right for you.

-The end of a typical five-year depreciation schedule is the No. 1 reason owners trade in their business aircraft.
-Once the financial benefit is exhausted, consider speaking to a tax professional whose specialty is in aviation about trading your aircraft in for a new one, especially if additional tax incentives are available.
+The end of a typical five-year depreciation schedule is often the primary reason owners trade in their business aircraft.
+Once the financial benefit is exhausted, consider speaking to an aviation tax professional about trading your aircraft in for a new one, especially if additional tax incentives are available.

 Tax incentives on new aircraft